Canadian Bet Explained

 • What is a Canadian bet?

-A Canadian bet, also known as Super Yankee, is a full-cover bet covering every possible outcome from 5 selections, excluding the singles.
-It forms 26 bet combinations from the five selections, resulting in 10 double bets, 10 triple bets, 5 four-fold bets, and 1 five-fold bet (standard accumulator).
+A Canadian bet, also known as Super Yankee, is a betting option that covers all possible outcomes from 5 selections, excluding the singles.
+It forms 26 combinations from using those selections, resulting in 10 doubles, 10 triples, 5 four-folds, and 1 five-fold (standard accumulator).

 Yes, a Super Yankee is another term used to refer to the Canadian bet and is used interchangeably.
-Both terms refer to the same combination wager of 26 bets from 5 individual selections.
+Both terms refer to the same combination wager from 5 individual selections.

 • How does a Canadian bet work?

 In a Canadian bet, you must choose five different events or outcomes, which will create combinations using doubles, trebles, fourfold accumulators, and a fivefold accumulator.
-It will result in 26 bets that will also require 26 equal stakes.
-You need at least two correct predictions to win a payout from a Canadian bet.
+It will result in 26 wagers that will also require 26 equal stakes.
+You need at least two correct predictions to win a payout.

 • How many bets are there in a Canadian?